-The Great Compromise, also known as the Connecticut Compromise, stands as a pivotal moment in the formation of the United States government.
+The Great Compromise, also known as the Connecticut Compromise, stands as a critical moment in the formation of the United States government.
+On top of that, this compromise successfully blended elements of competing proposals, ultimately laying the foundation for a bicameral legislature that balanced the interests of both large and small states.
 It addressed a critical impasse that threatened to derail the Constitutional Convention of 1787: the issue of representation in the legislative branch.
-This compromise successfully blended elements of competing proposals, ultimately laying the foundation for a bicameral legislature that balanced the interests of both large and small states.
 Understanding the context, the competing plans, the details of the compromise, and its lasting impact is crucial to grasping the significance of this landmark agreement.

 The Seeds of Disagreement: Representation and State Sovereignty

 The Constitutional Convention convened in Philadelphia with the aim of revising the Articles of Confederation, which had proven inadequate to govern the newly formed nation.
-However, it quickly became apparent that a complete overhaul was necessary.
+On the flip side, it quickly became apparent that a complete overhaul was necessary.
 One of the most contentious issues to emerge was how states should be represented in the new national legislature.

 The heart of the disagreement lay in the fundamental difference in population and economic power among the states.
+Day to day, smaller states, such as Delaware and Rhode Island, feared being overshadowed and losing their autonomy if representation was solely based on population.
 Larger states, like Virginia, argued that representation should be based on population, reflecting their greater contribution to the nation's economy and defense.
-Smaller states, such as Delaware and Rhode Island, feared being overshadowed and losing their autonomy if representation was solely based on population.
 They advocated for equal representation for each state, regardless of size.

 This conflict was not merely about political power; it touched upon deeply held beliefs about state sovereignty and the balance of power between the states and the federal government.
 Smaller states were determined to protect their interests and prevent the larger states from dominating the new government.